Waking up late. I want to shift my schedule back — daylight is more and more precious during winter here.

 Thinking more about the future of logistics, the ideal would be to have something like the internet, but in physical form.
 Nodes in a network which, like data routers, don’t care about who has sent parcels and for what reason (this is customs today!), but only look for the most efficient route to the next node.
 The gains in time and energy efficiency are probably astronomical.
 With a network operated by robots and self-driving vehicles an enormous amount of people would be free to pursue other more fulfilling things.

 Reading a bit of the user manual for my mothers piano in order to know how to record.
 I have the rhythm for the intro song made from two days ago stored on my music account.
 I download it to the telephone and play it in my ears while I lay down some strings.
 To transfer the recording to the laptop where I will mix the song I get a USB memory from my father.
 I format it and copy the audio.

 After a few runs up and down the stairs between the piano and the laptop I learn how to properly start the recording and get a wav-file I can synchronize with the beat in Audacity.
 Here a sample from the mix with beat and strings

 Tomorrow I’ll record the piano part and do the mix on Friday to be ready for the weekends episode.

 Night and Tomorrow

 Now it’s close to midnight and bedtime!
-Tomorrow I’ll travel with my parents to a small cottage by the lake Mälaren.
-They are selling it and it needs to be emptied.
-I’ll meet one of my uncles as well.
-I will bring the camera and take a few photos.
+Tomorrow I’ll travel to a small cottage by the lake Mälaren.
+My parents want to sell it and it has to be emptied of furniture.
+I’ll meet one of my uncles, bring the camera and take a few photos.